 The records are required if the complaint becomes formal.
 All records should be kept on the AHN system in a confidential file.

-At the conclusion it is important that, whatever the outcome, both the student and host understand what the outcome is, how it was reached and what is expected of them.
+At the conclusion it is important that, whatever the outcome, both the Guest or Host understands what the outcome is, how it was reached and what is expected of them.

 The outcomes should include: